dnolan1993/rock-paper-scissors-game/README.md

      Play the game until the 'Turns remaining:' counter has a value of 0 to ensure that the end of game message is displayed when intended.
     </li>
     <li>
-     Ensure that the end of game is showing the current infornmation, your score, opponents score and the overall outcome.
+     Ensure that the end of game message is showing the current information, your score, opponents score and the overall outcome.
 Perform this step multiple times to ensure consistency.
     </li>
     <li>
-     Click 'Play Again!' button to ensure it removes the end of game message, resets counters and removes hidden icons as intended.
+     Click the 'Play Again!' button to ensure it removes the end of game message, resets counters and removes hidden icons as intended.
     </li>
     <li>
-     Play the game until 'Turns remaining' counter reaches 5 again to ensure the hidden icon display again when intended.
+     Play the game until the 'Turns remaining' counter reaches 5 again to ensure the hidden icons display again when intended.
     </li>
    </ul>
   </li>